ChaimSh/i-places/README.md

 # iPlaces

-iPlaces is an application built in order for a user to be able to list their visted places.
+iPlaces is an application built in order for a user to be able to list their visited places.
 This goes along with being to reference their visit with a map and picture to go a long.

 ## Technologies